|Overall Rating||Liked it!|

 Approximate Weight– It’s pretty heavy but you can see why if you examine it closely.
 The rails have a lot more steel and the board is thicker.
 It’s built to last a long time and judging by the extra everything on the board you can ride this 100+ days a year for many seasons before it gives up on you.

 Edge Hold: This board will climb a steep icy pipe wall but it won’t be the best board on an icy day.
 Ice sucks but if it’s something you have to face all the time look for a different board.
 If you ride in mainly good conditions as we do then this board handles most situations we deal with.
 What is weird is we felt the Agent Rocker had better grip than the traditional camber Agent.

 Flex: This is on the stiffer side of mid flexing which makes for a good all mountain board.
 Now the camber Burton Custom use to have a similar flex

 Switch: We thought this board would not be as much fun to ride switch as most boards of this shape but it did a very good job.
 If you ride switch on occasion you won’t be disappointed.
 If you ride switch a lot then look for a twin or directional twin.

 Jibbing– Great for a visit with wider boxes and easy jibs but you don’t want this as your jib specialist.
-Its sturdy and slides well but flex is just to medium to really handle long kinked rails or big Jibs.
-Still it’s not bad if you just want to hit a mellow small rail or small jib.
+It is sturdy and slides well but flex is just to medium to really handle long kinked rails or big Jibs.
+Still, it’s not bad if you just want to hit a mellow small rail or small jib.

 Pipe: The Agent is not bad in the pipe.
 It climbs the wall well and has enough flex to land a less than perfect hit.
 We felt that there are other boards that really did a better job than the Agent but this is a ride everything well board but not great board.